zmon1010/kendo-ui-core/docs/knowledge-base/map_reverse_location_coordinates.md

 ---
 title: Reversed Coordinates for Bubble Type Layer with GeoJson Are Displayed in Map
-description: A solution for displaying a bubble-type layer with reversed coordinates in a Kendo UI Map
+description: A solution when the received GeoJSON data is handled in a reversed longitude-latitude order when displaying a bubble-type layer in a Kendo UI Map.
 type: troubleshooting
 page_title: Show Data for Bubble-Type Layer Received as [Longitude, Latitude]
 slug: map-reverse-location-coordinates
-position: 0
 tags: kendo ui map, location, coordinates, longitude, latitude
 teampulseid:
 ticketid: 1111871